top of page

 The folks at Criterion and Sony Pictures salute the soft-spoken Ford – who never hid the gap between his front teeth – with the underrated western “3:10 to Yuma” from director Delmer Daves (“Broken Arrow,” “The Hanging Tree”).

-writes in the enclosed booklet that Daves was considered one of Hollywood’s “most visually gifted directors” during the 1950s.”
+Kent Jones writes in the enclosed booklet that Daves was considered one of Hollywood’s “most visually gifted directors” during the 1950s.”

 Based on Elmore Leonard’s (“Get Shorty,” “Out of Sight”) 44,500-word pulp fiction story published in Dime Western Magazine, spring 1953.
 “It’s one of the best Westerns of the decade, right up there with “High Noon,” Jones writes.

-The psychological thriller roils between the two men – Evans, who’s agreed to guard Ware for $200 in hopes of saving his struggling ranch.
+The psychological thriller roils between the two men – Evans, who’s agreed to guard Wade for $200 in hopes of saving his struggling ranch.
 He must deliver the killer to the 3:10 train to Yuma for transport to prison.
 The ride becomes a battle of wills and bullets as Wade’s gang tries to spring their leader while Evans’ wife pleads with her husband to save his own life.

 SIDENOTE: The famous Yuma Territorial Prison housed 3,069 prisoners (including 29 women) between 1876 and 1909; only 26 managed to escape into the Sonoran Desert.